mikemaer1990/expense-tracker/README.md

-# Spendlyzer
+# Loggy

 A modern, mobile-first personal expense tracking application built with React, TypeScript, and Supabase.
-Spendlyzer helps you manage your finances with comprehensive expense and income tracking, analytics, and a responsive design optimized for mobile devices.
+Loggy helps you manage your finances with comprehensive expense and income tracking, analytics, and a responsive design optimized for mobile devices.

 ## ✨ Features